 - Retention and Destruction.
 Confidential data becomes more vulnerable to mishandling the longer it sits around.
 Data retention policies are useful documents that deal with complex issues of maintaining information for a pre-determined length of time.
 Please review Bentley's Retention and Destruction Policy for complete details on how long to keep information and the proper methods for destroying it.

 - Awareness and Training.
-The university uses an on-line compliance and training tool called MOAT, which includes Information Security Training.
-The Information Security office also sends out newsletters targeted by audience.
-Please visit the Awareness and Training section of this web site for historical archives, best practices and FAQs relating to the various information security tools available to the community.
+Please visit the Awareness and Training section of this web site for historical archives, and best practices relating to the various information security tools available to the community.
 The Information Security office also sends out newsletters targeted by audience.